phanxuanphucnd/VLG-LLaMA/README.md

 # VLG-LLaMA: Vietnamese Land Genie - LLaMA

-This project aims to make LLaMa understand Chinese, and can generate fluency chinese.
-We are inspired that LLaMa have learned good English expression and a little alignment prompt can makes it capture Chinese.
+This project aims to make LLaMa understand Vietnamese, and can generate fluency Vietnamese.
+We are inspired that LLaMa have learned good English expression and a little alignment prompt can makes it capture Vietnamese.

 - [X] Token vocabulary support for multi-language.
-We found that llama tokenizer naturally support for Chinese.
+We found that llama tokenizer naturally support for Vietnamese.
 - [X] Fine-tuning llama script.

   (1) download original ckpt from [huggingface](https://huggingface.co/decapoda-research/llama-7b-hf), and put them into file path ```ckpt```.